GioF71/upmpdcli-docker/README.md

 First and foremost, the reference to the awesome project:

 [An UPnP Audio Media Renderer based on MPD](https://www.lesbonscomptes.com/upmpdcli/).
-Current version is `1.8.8`.
+Current version is `1.8.10`.

 ## News

-### Support for HiRes Tidal in Preview
+### Support for HiRes Tidal

-Good news, Tidal HiRes is coming, even if with a limitation: only the mpd/upmpdcli combination works as a renderer AFAIK.
+Good news, Tidal HiRes is now available.
+You need to consider that there is a limitation: only the mpd/upmpdcli combination, as well as gmrender-resurrect, works as a renderer with the Tidal plugin in pkce mode, AFAIK.
-See how to install it in preview [here](https://github.com/GioF71/audio-tools/blob/main/media-servers/tidal-hires/README.md).
+A simple installation guide for a mediaserver upmpdcli instance for Tidal Hires is [here](https://github.com/GioF71/audio-tools/blob/main/media-servers/tidal-hires/README.md).

 ### Subsonic Plugin compatibility